typedb/typedb/spec.md

 # Schema

-This section describes valid declarations of _types_ and axioms relating types (_dependencies_ and _type castings_) for the user's data model, as well as _model constraints_ that can be further imposed.
+This section describes valid declarations of _types_ and axioms relating types (_dependencies_ and _type castings_) for the user's data model, as well as _schema constraints_ that can be further imposed.
 These declarations are subject to a set of _type system properties_ as listed in this section.
 The section also describes how such declarations can be manipulated after being first declared (undefine, redefine).

 ## Basics of schemas

 * Kinds of definition clauses:
-  * `define`: adds type axioms or model constraints
+  * `define`: adds **schema type axioms** or **schema constraints**
-  * `undefine`: removes type axioms or model constraints
+  * `undefine`: removes axioms or constraints
-  * `redefine`: both removes and adds axioms or model constraints (remove is never no-op)
+  * `redefine`: both removes and adds axioms or constraints
 * Loose categories for the main schema components:
-  * **Types, subtypes, and dependencies**: the "core" of the user model.
+  * **Type axioms**: comprises the type-systematic axioms of the user's schema.
-  * **Constraints**: postulated conditions that the model satisfies.
+  * **Constraints**: postulated constraints that the database needs to satisfy.
   * **Triggers**: actions to be executed based on data/model changes.
   * **Value types**: types for primitive and structured values.
   * **Functions**: parametrized query templates/pre-defined "model logic"